Diduenjoy/docs/source/includes/easy_methods/_post_easy_dispatches.md

 - `language` : if available, force the survey language, should be a ISO 639-1 code (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 - `scheduled_at` : schedule the dispatch, should be formated as ISO 8601 (https://en.wikipedia.org/wiki/ISO_8601)

+### Remarks
+- The dispatch mode is specified by which of the parameters email or phone_number is set.
+One and only one of them should be specified